St Bartholomew's Hospital: Buildings

 Hogarth's canvas painting of Christ at the Pool of Bethesda.

 The room to which the staircase leads is the hospital's Great Hall, a double-height room in Baroque style.
 Although there are a few paintings inside the Great Hall, nearly all are on movable stands: the walls themselves are mostly given over to the display of the very many large, painted plaques which list, in detail, the sums of money given to the hospital by its benefactors.

-After the Dissolution of the Monasteries, the hospital precincts of the ancient priory were redesignated as an Anglican ecclesiastical parish, with St Bartholomew-the-Less becoming the parish church – a unique situation amongst English hospital foundations.
+Following the Dissolution of the Monasteries, the hospital precincts of the ancient priory were redesignated as an Anglican ecclesiastical parish, with St Bartholomew-the-Less becoming the parish church – a unique situation amongst English hospital foundations.
 St Barts-the-Less is the only survivor of five chapels originally within the hospital's estate, the others failing to survive the Reformation.
 The church has a 15th-century tower and vestry, and its connections with the hospital can be seen not only in its early-20th century stained glass window of a nurse, a gift from the Worshipful Company of Glaziers, but also in commemorative plaques adorning its interior.

 Throughout the whole of the 19th century, the Hardwick family were major benefactors of the hospital.
 Thomas Hardwick Jr. (1752–1825), Philip Hardwick (1792–1870), and Philip Charles Hardwick (1822–1892) were all architects/surveyors to Barts Hospital.
 Philip Hardwick, a Royal Academician, was also engaged in the rebuilding of the Church of St Bartholomew-the-Less in 1823 and donated the fountain in the hospital's courtyard.

 By 1872, Barts contained 676 beds.
 About 6,000 in-patients were admitted every year, as well as 101,000 out-patients.
 The average income of the hospital was £40,000 (derived chiefly from rents and funded property) and the number of governors exceeded 300.